-The same ethos hold true today as well.
-Except now there is more competition, varied customer touch points, but measuring customer satisfaction is just as important, or perhaps more.
+The same ethos holds true today as well.
+Except now there is more competition, and varied customer touch points, but measuring customer satisfaction is just as important, or perhaps more.
 A study by Walker predicted that “by the end of 2020*, price and product will be overtaken by customer experience and satisfaction as the key brand differentiators.”

 What is Customer Satisfaction?

-Measuring Customer Satisfaction is the first step to understanding how your customers feel and to attend to customer issues and complains.
+Measuring Customer Satisfaction is the first step to understanding how your customers feel and to attend to customer issues and complaints.
 This, in turn, helps you prevent your customers from churning and grow your business.